julian-alarcon/prospect-mail/README.md

 The released application can be downloaded [here](https://github.com/julian-alarcon/prospect-mail/releases).

 ## Installation

+Snap build are available in the Snapcraft Store.
+You can search `prospect-mail` from the Software Store in Ubuntu and linux distributions or use `sudo snap install prospect-mail` from the terminal.

 Once it was builded, or using the release files available, you can install the files using [AppImage process](https://docs.appimage.org/user-guide/faq.html#question-how-do-i-run-an-appimage), using .deb ```sudo dpkg -i prospect-mail_x.y.z_arch.deb``` or using the snap file ```sudo snap install prospect-mail_x.y.z_arch.snap --dangerous```.